PlayStation VR Review

 Our Analysis and Test Results

-For those that want a premium VR experience without all of the hassles of running it through a gaming PC or for those that already have any of the PS4 family of gaming consoles, the PlayStation VR or PSVR is a product that we would highly recommend.
+For those that want a premium VR experience without all of the hassles of running it through a gaming PC or for those that already have any of the PS4 or new family of gaming consoles, the Playstation VR is the product that we highly recommend.

-There are no buttons on the headset itself, though it is decently easy to interact with the PlayStation VR headset using the pair of PlayStation Move controllers or a normal PlayStation controller.
+There are no buttons on the headset itself, though it is decently easy to interact with the PSVR headset using the pair of PlayStation Move controllers or a normal PlayStation controller.

-Ranking second in terms of importance, this metric is responsible for 25% of the total score for each headset, based on the resolution and sharpness of the image shown, overall image quality, the field of view, and if the headset adequately prevented ambient light from leaking in.
-The PlayStation VR scored very well, earning an 8 out of 10 and tying for the top score.
+Ranking second in terms of importance, this metric is based on the resolution and sharpness of the image shown, overall image quality, the field of view, and if the headset adequately prevented ambient light from leaking in.
+The PSVR scored very well, earning an 8 out of 10 and tying for the top score.

-Our Comfort metric consisted of evaluating how it felt to wear each headset for an extended period of time, whether or not there is sufficient room to comfortably wear glasses, and if the headset had enough ventilation to prevent your face from becoming sweaty and fogging the optics.
-The PlayStation scored decently well in this metric, worth 20% of the overall score, meriting a 6 out of 10 for its above average performance.
+Our Comfort metric consisted of evaluating how it felt to wear each headset for an extended period, whether or not there is sufficient room to comfortably wear glasses, and if the headset had enough ventilation to prevent your face from becoming sweaty and fogging the optics.
+The PlayStation scored decently well in this metric.

 Unfortunately, the PlayStation has hardly any ventilation and covers a large part of your forehead, which can cause your face to get decently sweaty after extended gaming periods, bringing down the score of this headset.

-Taking credit for 15% of the final score, our User Friendliness metric evaluates how much work it took to get each headset ready to go after the initial installation had been completed and if you were prone to hitting buttons accidentally, as well as how much work it was to get headphones set up.
-The PlayStation VR scored very well, earning an 8 out of 10.
+Our User Friendliness metric evaluates how much work it took to get each headset ready to go after the initial installation had been completed and if you were prone to hitting buttons accidentally, as well as how much work it was to get headphones set up.
+The PSVR scored very well.

 It is extremely easy to get a set of headphones plugged into the PSVR, but they can occasionally be pulled out by the headset tether when moving around a ton.
 This headset is very easy to use after the initial setup, with it being all ready to go as soon as you don the headset in view of the camera.
 There also aren't any button on the headset, so no possible way to accidentally press one while putting it on or using the headset.